Shut Up, Little Man!: Documentary film

 In 2011 a feature documentary called Shut Up Little Man! – An Audio Misadventure was selected for the 2011 Sundance Film Festival as part of the World Documentary section, where it had its world premiere.
 It was written and directed by Matthew Bate and produced by Sophie Hyde.
-According to Tony Newton—an on-and-off roommate of Haskett and Huffman—despite the near-constant vitriol and occasional physical violence, Peter and Ray were extremely close friends.
+The film details "Sausage" and "D"'s attempts to contact Huffman in the 1990s as well as Tony Newton, a fellow alcoholic and on-and-off roommate of Haskett and Huffman.
+"Sausage" and "D" offered Haskett $200 as a gift following the success of the recordings, but Haskett refused the money.
+Another person eager for the recording rights plied Haskett with alcohol until he was coerced into signing a contract; this was soon recognized to be legally invalid.
+For the documentary, "Sausage" and "D" offered Newton $100 and a pack of beer to be interviewed, and Newton reluctantly accepted while trying to refuse the beer.
+According to Newton, despite the near-constant vitriol and occasional physical violence, Haskett and Huffman were extremely close friends.
 They cooked for one another, took care of each other while they were sick, and one would often visit the other during hospital stays.
+The film ends with a fictionalized sequence depicting Haskett and Huffman as gay lovers.